meetoseh/backend/docs/s3/keys.md

 - `s3_files/journey_embeddings/{uid}`: Contains the binary encoded journey embeddings for a sequence of journeys.
 Consists of padded journey uids (usually 3 0s followed by 29 characters), then the embedding.
 See [journey_embeddings](../db/journey_embeddings.md)
+- `s3_files/voice_notes/stitched/{uid}/{rnd}`: contains the stitched uploaded audio file of the voice note with the given uid while the voice note is processing
+- `s3_files/voice_notes/transcripts/{uid}/{rnd}.vtt.fernet`: contains the transcript of the voice note with the given uid.
+This is encrypted with a journal master key.